OrdainedRat/web-sprint-challenge-authentication-and-testing/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.

+    Tokens are stored with the client while sessions are stored with server memory

 2. What does `bcryptjs` do to help us store passwords in a secure manner?

+    It hashes our password so that no one can just access it

 3. How are unit tests different from integration and end-to-end testing?

+    Unit tests test a single function or unit.
+    Integration tests test how multiple units may work together.
+    End-to-end tests test all units and their integrations.

 4. How does _Test Driven Development_ change the way we write applications and tests?

+    It flips our entire focus by having does something we would normally do at the end be done at the beginning instead, which is quite the perception change!